abramsymons/freedomland/README.md

 # Ether dollar & Cryptocongress

-A Window to the Future of Ethereum as a Free Economic Territory
+**A Window to the Future of Ethereum as a Free Economic Territory**

+Wiki section of this repository is a place for Ether dollar & Cryptocongress documents.

+Twitter accounts which are qualified to join the Cryptocongress are listed [here](https://github.com/cryptocongress/members/blob/master/members.csv).

 &nbsp;

+&nbsp;

+# Business White Paper D01

 Table of Contents
 =================